 These missing features compared to other secure password managers are broken down in the following section.

 In this Remembear review, we’ll take a deep dive to see it’s really worth your money.

 #1.
 Getting started with RememBear is super-easy, and even though the software is heavyweight, you just breeze through the entire process.

-In the beginning, you get the option to import your passwords from other software or Chrome browser.
+In the beginning, you get the option to import your usernames and passwords from other software or Chrome browser.
 Though I skipped that, you can do so to save time and effort.